-- Planning only, or operation and maintenance projects - Projects that exclusively fulfill mitigation requirements - Projects that will not be completed prior to the funding liquidation date - Development projects contingent on future acquisition for project implementation - Projects that include both acquisition and development (must be one or the other, not both) - Projects that are intended to correct problems caused by inadequate maintenance - Concept Proposals that include more than one project (however, more than one Concept Proposal can be submitted by an applicant) - Projects where applicant cannot demonstrate satisfactory permission to develop/maintain site - Acquisitions involving eminent domain - Projects that include planting trees larger than 15 gallons
+- Projects not located in or benefiting disadvantaged or severely disadvantaged communities. - Planning only, or operation and maintenance projects. - Active recreation projects.
+However, active recreation components can be part of the overall project with other funding sources. - Infrastructure projects that do not include greening components. - Projects to construct new parking lots or bridges (may be funded only as a necessary but minor component). - Educational or training programs. - Projects that create or improve roads for motorized use. - Acquisition of property that cannot be purchased at or below fair market value. - Development projects contingent on future acquisition for project implementation. - Projects that include both acquisition and development (must be one or the other, not both). - Acquisitions involving eminent domain. - Projects that are intended to correct problems caused by inadequate maintenance. - Project Proposals that include more than one project (however, more than one Project Proposal can be submitted by an applicant). - Projects where applicant cannot demonstrate satisfactory permission to develop/maintain site. - Projects that include planting trees larger than 15 gallons, even if proposed with other funding sources. - Projects that plant invasive plants or trees, or plant for aesthetic purposes only.